vgonda/vgonda.github.io/talks/internationalizationing/slides.md

 -   Translated text is some languages can be much longer than the language you're testing in
 -   By not having flexible text view sizes, text can be cut off
 -   Both length and new lines
+-   Also keep in mind that some languages have words that can get longer when truncated
 -   By making these flexible, you also better support text scaling for accessibility

 # Localization with an API